okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sampleappsections/index.md

 This section walks you through the self-service enrollment steps for a new user.

-1. Click **SIGN IN** on the Android sample app landing page.
+1. On the command line inside the `okta-hosted-login` subdirectory, start the <StackSelector snippet="applang" noSelector inline /> app by running `go run main.go`.
+2. Enter `localhost:8080` in an incognito/private window, and click **Login** on the <StackSelector snippet="applang" noSelector inline /> landing page.
-2. Click **Sign up** just below the **Forgot password?** link, enter the requested information, and click **Sign Up**.
+3. Click **Sign up** just below the **Forgot password?** link, enter the requested information, and click **Sign Up**.
-3. Set up the Email, Password, and Security Question factors.
+4. Set up the Email, Password, and Security Question factors.
 Don't set up any other factors.
-4. After you complete set up, click **Finish**.
+5. After you complete set up, click **Finish**.
 You are redirected to the Android Welcome page.
-5. Sign out of the app using the **SIGN OUT** button at the top of the page.
+6. Click the **Logout** button in the upper-right corner of the page to sign out of the app.

 -----
 samples-ios